-B.1.22 PhoneNumber
+9.4.22 PhoneNumber

-Format A PhoneNumber, representing a valid telephone number, must maximum length of thirty-two characters.
+Format A PhoneNumber , representing a valid telephone number, must conform to the following format PhoneNumber = String Length PhoneNumbers have a minimum length of ten characters, and a maximum length of thirty-two characters.
+Purpose To represent a valid telephone number.